opendocsg/slw-judgments-backfill/2013_SGHC_217/report.md

 39     On the full facts and arguments presented, I was of the opinion that the injunction granted in OS 681/2013 should be continued.
 Although it was easy for Mr Chia to quibble about the language in Banyahyati’s affidavit, not every suggestion of inaccuracy would necessarily result in the discharge of an injunction; a _locus poenitentiae_ may sometimes be afforded (see the observations in _Brink’s-MAT_

 at 193 as endorsed by the Court of Appeal in _Tay Long Kee Impex_ at [27]).
 Ultimately, the Defendant’s complaints had no bearing on the decision-making process or the outcome of the application.
-It is apposite to cite the following observations of the Court of Appeal in _The “Vasiliy Golovnin”_ [2008] 4 SLR(R) 994 (at [88]):
+It is apposite to cite the following observations of the Court of Appeal in _The “Vasiliy Golovnin”_ <span class="citation">[2008] 4 SLR(R) 994</span> (at [88]):

  That said, we think it necessary to add, that parties should not meticulously attempt to dissect the factual matrix in painstaking efforts to “invent” missing material facts.
 We note that, unfortunately, all too often, in setting aside applications, much unnecessary time is unhelpfully expended in dubiously making out a case of the alleged failure of a claimant to place all the material facts before the court.
 In many instances, these complaints amount to no more than factual peccadilloes that have no material bearing on the decision-making process or the outcome of the original application.
 This should be discouraged.
 What is material is, in the final analysis, essentially a matter of common sense. ... [emphasis in original]